 Local transaction support relies on the connector support of j2ca local transaction control.
 This maps to such things as non-xa jdbc Driver, DataSource, and ConnectionPoolDataSource implementations.
 In this case geronimo constructs a "fake" XAResource that enables the JTA transaction manager to control the local transaction, however xa features such as separation of prepare and commit phases and recovery are not implemented.
-Since the resource manager has no transaction identifier that lets it distinguish which transaction work is being done on, the connection manager has to keep track of this by caching all the connections enrolled in a jta transaction.
-Whenever your application requests a connection while in a jta transaction, the connection manager checks for an existing connection enrolled in this transaction and if found supplies an additional handle to it.
-If no connection is associated, one is fetched from the pool (or created anew) and cached with the transaction.
+Since the resource manager has no transaction identifier that lets it distinguish which transaction work is being done on, the connection manager has to keep track of this by caching all the connection enrolled in a jta transaction.
+Whenever your application requests a connection while in a jta transaction, the connection manager checks for an existing connection enrolled in this transaction.
 Furthermore, closing one or all of these connection handles will not result in returning the connection to the pool.
 The connection is returned to the pool only when all the handles have been closed and the jta transaction completes.